cloud-carbon-footprint/cloud-carbon-footprint/README.md

 - Docker `brew cask install docker`
 - AWS CLI `brew install awscli`
 - Terraform [0.12.28](https://releases.hashicorp.com/terraform/0.12.28/)
-- docker-compose (should be bundled with ddocker if you installed it on a Mac)
+- docker-compose (should be bundled with Docker if you installed it on a Mac)

 ## Setup